-Also on that day, October 20, Tuot accompanied Nak Chheoun to a federal building in downtown Los Angeles after he received a letter from Immigration Customs Enforcement (ICE) telling him to check in with his ICE officer.
+Also on that day, October 20, Tuot accompanied Nak Chhoeun to a federal building in downtown Los Angeles after he received a letter from Immigration Customs Enforcement (ICE) telling him to check in with his ICE officer.

 “It was the same building but different floor, which he usually goes to the same floor for the last 12 to 15 years,” Tuot said.
 “He reports in every year and this year they sent him a letter to report to a different floor and we had a feeling that he wasn’t going to walk back out when he walked in but he took it as is.
 He wasn’t going to run from it, where are you gonna run from it?
 So he walked in.”

 That uneasy feeling didn’t appear out of nowhere.
 Rumors of Cambodian refugees getting detained by ICE in recent weeks had been circling around the community.
-The week before Nak Chheoun was detained, his mother’s neighbor’s son was detained, Tuot said.
+The week before Nak Chhoeun was detained, his mother’s neighbor’s son was detained, Tuot said.
 The son had received a similar notice in the mail as well.

-Despite family members telling Nak Chheoun that everything would be okay and he would walk back out of that building, he told Tuot where things were and told him to take care of things at home in the meantime.
+Despite family members telling Nak Chhoeun that everything would be okay and he would walk back out of that building, he told Tuot where things were and told him to take care of things at home in the meantime.

 “His whole family was like ‘Aww you’re walking back out, don’t say that’…and you know…he just never walked back out,” said Tuot.

-Nak Chheoun’s sudden detention, along with those of other Cambodian refugees, is rumored to be a result of ongoing disagreements between the United States and Cambodia, according to County Supervisor Janice Hahn, who represents Long Beach—which includes the largest Cambodian community in the nation.
+Nak Chhoeun’s sudden detention, along with those of other Cambodian refugees, is rumored to be a result of ongoing disagreements between the United States and Cambodia, according to County Supervisor Janice Hahn, who represents Long Beach—which includes the largest Cambodian community in the nation.